-Kate Brinkley-Talley represents and counsels a broad range of healthcare and pharmaceutical clients on healthcare regulatory, litigation, and public policy issues.
+Kate Brinkley-Talley represents and counsels a broad range of health care and life sciences industry clients on regulatory, compliance, enforcement, transactional, and public policy matters.

 - JD, The George Washington University Law School, 2013, with Honors

 - Graduate Certificate in Health Policy, The George Washington University School of Public Health & Health Services, 2013